-104 Growth Mindset Activities for Toddlers
+104 Growth Mindset Activities for Toddlers and Preschoolers

 As loving parents and caregivers, we all want to raise children to be confident, to be resilient, and to have a growth mindset.
 A growth mindset is the internal belief that intelligence and abilities can be improved through effort.
 A child with growth mindset will enjoy learning and embrace challenges.
 They are more likely to think independently and bounce back from failure.

 The opposite is a fixed mindset, which is a belief that no effort will be enough to overcome the challenge.
 Children who hold this belief about themselves have no motivation to improve because they think that failure is certain.

 One of the ways you can foster growth mindset is to resist the urge to swoop in and help your child at the first sign of struggle.
 With each of the activities listed below, take note of opportunities for your toddler to work through a challenge on their own.
 This will help your child develop resilience.
 You can further nurture a growth mindset in your toddler or preschooler through your everyday interactions, in the ways that you praise your child, voice observations, and ask them questions.

 Was that easy to do?

 It looked like you had a big problem to solve!